Stability, bounded generation and strong boundedness: Bounded generation by conjugates of root elements in Chevalley groups

-Before coming to proof of Theorem~\ref{main_thm2_technical}, we want to note that Theorem~\ref{main_thm2} is a consequence of it: First, in Theorem~\ref{main_thm2}, we may assume that the field $F$ is finite: The ring $R$ is a localization of a noetherian ring, so noetherian itself.
-Hence $I$ is finitely generated.
-Further, if $X\in C(\Phi,I)$ is given, then there is a finite field extension $\mathbb{E}$ of $\mathbb{F}$ contained in $F$ such that the following three conditions hold: \begin{enumerate} \item The curve $C$ and the Zariski-open set $U$ are already defined over $\mathbb{E},$ \item The set of generators $M$ of the ideal $I$ is already contained in the subring $S:=\mathbb{E}[U]$ of $R$ and \item considering the ideal $J:=M\cdot S$, one has that $X$ is an element of the subgroup $C(\Phi,J)$ of $G(\Phi,S).$ \end{enumerate} Thus if we can prove Theorem~\ref{main_thm2} for $S$ and $J$, we obtain it for Theorem~\ref{main_thm2} given that $X$ was arbitrary and so Theorem~\ref{main_thm2} indeed follows from Theorem~\ref{main_thm2_technical}.
+Before coming to proof of Theorem~\ref{main_thm2_technical}, we want to note that Theorem~\ref{main_thm2} is a consequence of it.
+For this purpose, we recall the setup of Theorem~\ref{main_thm2}: Let $F$ be an algebraic extension of the finite field $\mathbb{F}$, $C$ an irreducible, nonsingular, geometrically integral, projective curve defined over $F$, $U$ a proper, non-empty Zariski-open set in $C$ defined over $F$.
+Further, let $R:=F_C[U]=\mathscr{O}_C(U)$ be the ring of $F$-defined, regular functions on $U$ and $\Phi\in\{A_{n\geq 2},C_{n\geq 2},E_6,E_7,E_8,F_4,G_2\}.$ Let $X\in C(\Phi,I)$ be given; then there is a finite field extension $\mathbb{E}$ of $\mathbb{F}$ contained in $F$ such that the following two conditions hold: \begin{enumerate} \item The curve $C$ and the Zariski-open set $U$ are already defined over $\mathbb{E}$ and \item considering the subring $S:=\mathbb{E}_C[U]$ of $\mathbb{E}$-defined regular functions and the ideal $J:=I\cap S$, one has that $X$ is an element of the subgroup $C(\Phi,J)$ of $G(\Phi,S).$ \end{enumerate} Thus if we can prove Theorem~\ref{main_thm2} for the ring $S$ and its ideal $J$, we obtain Theorem~\ref{main_thm2_technical} in general (given that $X$ was arbitrary and the bounds in Theorem~\ref{main_thm2_technical} are independent of the global function field and ideal in question) and so Theorem~\ref{main_thm2} indeed follows from Theorem~\ref{main_thm2_technical}.
+The main definition needed to prove Theorem~\ref{main_thm2_technical} is the double of a ring: